bytecodealliance/rfcs/accepted/tail-calls.md

 ## New Wasm Calling Conventions in Cranelift
 [proposal-calling-conventions]: #new-wasm-calling-conventions-in-cranelift

-We will define one new calling convention for each of our target architectures[^per-architecture]: `wasm_x64`, `wasm_aarch64`, and etc...
+We will define one new calling convention for Wasm, the `wasm` calling convention, implemented for each of our target architectures[^per-architecture].
 The main difference from the native calling conventions will be that callees will clean up stack space for callers, regardless whether we are in a tail call or not.
 This is required because we need to clean up the stack arguments after exiting a function, and we no longer always exit a function by returning to the caller, we can also exit the function by tail calling to another function.
 In that new case, we can't delay cleaning up stack arguments until the last function in a tail call chain returns to the original caller.
 If every function in the tail call chain allocated stack arguments, this would lead to *O(n)* stack growth in the tail call chain, but we *must* maintain *O(1)* stack space for the whole chain.
 So callees must be responsible for cleaning up their own stack arguments.

 [^per-architecture]: Yes, one calling convention per-architecture not one
     per-target.
 Currently Wasm compiled for x86-64 has a different calling